Article by John Miller

 Your physiotherapist will provide you with a thorough quiz of your medical history and a physical examination of your knee to determine if you have knee bursitis.
 If there is localised swelling and you feel tenderness over the bursa when pressure is applied, a diagnosis is confirmed.

-With respect to scans, an MRI or Ultrasound are the most effective for a definitively diagnosis of knee bursitis.
+With respect to scans, an MRI or Ultrasound are the most effective for a definitive diagnosis of knee bursitis.

 The diagnosis is the easy part.
 Your physiotherapist will also undertake a biomechanical analysis to determine what the cause of your bursitis actually is.
 Factors may include muscle weakness, tightness, pain inhibition, leg length discrepancy, training techniques and more.